Marcoibarra898/midterm2/README.md

 ## Problem Definition

-The **Traveling Salesman Problem (TSP)** is a classic NP-hard optimization problem where the goal is to find the shortest possible route that visits a given set of cities exactly once and returns to the origin.
-As the number of cities ($N$) grows, the search space expands factorially ($N!$), making exact methods computationally infeasible for large instances.
+The **Traveling Salesman Problem (TSP)** is a classic NP-hard optimization problem.
+In this project, we apply TSP to optimize routes for **NYC Taxi Pick-Up Locations**.
+Using the **TLC Trip Record Data**, we extract unique pick-up zones and calculate the optimal path to visit all of them exactly once.
+This simulates a scenario where a driver or service needs to visit every active zone efficiently.

+## Dataset

+The project uses `sample.csv`, a subset of NYC Taxi trip records.
+Since the dataset provides Zone IDs (`PULocationID`) but not coordinates, we **simulate** the spatial location of each zone deterministically to enable Euclidean distance calculations.

 ## Research Hypothesis